-Withdrawal-From Early Registration through Late Registration
+From Early Registration through Late Registration-Free Course Schedule Adjustment Period

-Students who wish to withdraw from all classes prior to the start of the term through the last day of late registration must CANCEL their registration (in writing) through their home location's Records Office.
-Cancellation (in writing) prior to the beginning of the term through the last day of late registration does not require the completion of the withdrawal form or an exit interview.
-Financial obligations for payment of course tuition and fees will be removed when course cancellations have been completed in writing.
+Students who wish to withdraw from all classes prior to the last day of late registration must CANCEL their registration in writing through the designated withdrawal official (DWO) located on the Academic Records web page (www.troy.edu/records).
+Written cancellation does not require the completion of the withdrawal form or an exit interview.
+Tuition and refundable fees will be returned.